Coolaghmore Sheela-na-gig: Description

 The sheela na gig is on display in an upright position, but since it has been moved from its original location, this might not have been the original orientation.
 The sheela's head is pear-shaped and earless (other examples have very large ears) with a calm expression on her face.
 She has a thin neck with the collar bones protruding, in accordance with the often emaciated depiction of the upper body.
 The ribs are slightly incised.
 While her left arm is hanging/ lying by her side, her right hand is touching the vulva which has a deep hole below.
 Other than that, the vulva is not exaggerated like many other examples.
 Barbara Freitag believes that the larger left hand might be holding an object.
-The right leg is bend with the foot touching the upper inner thigh of the left leg and the heel pointing towards the vulva with the left foot turned inwards.
+The right leg is bent with the foot touching the upper inner thigh of the left leg and the heel pointing towards the vulva with the left foot turned inwards.